 Restricted and unrestricted resources are tracked using a fund accounting system and are spent in accordance with established fund authorities.
 Fund authorities provide rules for the fund activity and are separately established for restricted and unrestricted activities.
+When both restricted
-When both restricted and unrestricted funds are available for expenditure, the decision for funding is transactional based within the departmental management system in place at the College.

-K. Scholarship Discounts - Student tuition and fees revenues and certain other revenues from College charges are reported net of scholarship discounts in the accompanying Statement of Revenues, Expenses, and Changes in Net Assets.
+- and unrestricted funds are available for expenditure, the decision for funding is transactional based within the departmental management system in place at the College. - L. Scholarship Discounts Student tuition and fees revenues and certain other revenues from College charges are reported net of scholarship discounts in the accompanying Statement of Revenues, Expenses, and Changes in Net Assets.
 The scholarship discount is the difference between the actual charge for goods and services provided by the College and the amount that is paid by students or by third parties on the students' behalf.
-Student financial assistance grants, such as Pell grants, and other federal, State, or nongovernmental programs, are recorded as either operating or nonoperating revenues in the accompanying Statement of

-- Revenues, Expenses, and Changes in Net Assets.
-To the extent that revenues from these programs are used to satisfy tuition, fees, and other charges, the College has recorded a scholarship discount. - Revenue and Expense Recognition The College presents its revenues and expenses as operating or nonoperating based on recognition definitions from GASB Statement No. 9, Reporting Cash Flows of Proprietary and Nonexpendable Trust Funds and Governmental Entities That Use Proprietary Fund Accounting.
+Student financial assistance grants, such as Pell grants, and other federal, state, or nongovernmental programs, are recorded as either operating or non-operating revenues in the accompanying Statement of Revenues, Expenses, and Changes in Net Assets.
+To the extent that revenues from these programs are used to satisfy tuition, fees, and other charges, the College has recorded a scholarship discount. - M. Revenue and Expense Recognition The College presents its revenues and expenses as operating or nonoperating based on recognition definitions from GASB Statement No. 9, Reporting Cash Flows of Proprietary and Nonexpendable Trust Funds and Governmental Entities That Use Proprietary Fund Accounting.
 Operating activities are those activities that are necessary and essential to the mission of the College.
 Operating revenues include all charges to customers, grants received for student financial assistance, and interest earned on loans.
-Grants received for student financial assistance are considered operating revenues because they provide resources for student charges, and such programs are necessary and essential to the mission of the College.
-Revenues from nonexchange transactions and State appropriations that represent subsidies or gifts to the College, as well as investment income, are considered nonoperating since these are either capital or noncapital financing or investing activities.
-Operating expenses are all expense transactions incurred other than those related to capital or noncapital financing or investing activities.
-Revenues received for capital financing activities, as well as related expenses, are considered neither operating nor nonoperating activities and are presented after nonoperating activities on the accompanying Statement of Revenues, Expenses, and Changes in Net Assets. - M. Internal Sales Activities Certain institutional auxiliary operations provide goods and services to College departments, as well as to its customers.
-These institutional auxiliary operations include activities such as the College Bookstore.
+Grants received for student financial assistance are considered operating revenues because they provide resources for student charges and such programs are necessary and essential to the mission of the College.
+Revenues from nonexchange transactions and state appropriations that represent subsidies or gifts to the College, as well as investment income, are considered nonoperating since these are either capital or noncapital financing or Operating expenses are all expense transactions investing activities. incurred other than those related to capital or noncapital financing or investing activities.
+Revenues received for capital financing activities, as well as related expenses, are considered neither operating nor nonoperating activities and are presented after nonoperating activities on the accompanying Statement of Revenues, Expenses, and Changes in Net Assets. - N. Internal Sales Activities Certain institutional auxiliary operations provide goods and services to College departments, as well as to its customers.
+These institutional auxiliary operations include activities such as bookstore, central stores and copy centers.
 In addition, the College has other miscellaneous sales and service units that operated either on a reimbursement or charge basis.
 All internal sales activities to College departments from auxiliary operations and sales and service units have been eliminated in the accompanying financial statements.
-These eliminations are recorded by removing the revenue and expense in the auxiliary operations and sales and service units and, if significant, allocating any residual balances to those departments receiving the goods and services during the year. - N. County Appropriations County appropriations are provided to the College primarily to fund its plant operation and maintenance function and to fund construction projects, motor vehicle purchases, and maintenance of equipment.
-Unexpended county current appropriation and county capital appropriation do not revert and are available for future use by the College.
+These eliminations are recorded by removing the revenue and expense in the auxiliary operations and sales and service units and, if significant, allocating any residual balances to those departments receiving the goods and services during the year.

+O. County Appropriations - County Appropriations are provided to the College primarily to fund its plant operation and maintenance function and to fund construction projects, motor vehicle purchases, and maintenance of equipment.
+Unexpended county current appropriation and county capital appropriation do not revert and are available for future use as approved by the county commissioners.